FlauschBert/scored/README.md

 For description of each entry see [Add a game](https://github.com/FlauschBert/scored#add-a-game).

 # Communication between client and server
 All communication between the two is done via TCP/IP.
-The information (commands) has to be sent symmetrically encrypted with a secret session key negotiated with Diffie-Hellmann key exchange which is also part of the TweetNaCl library.
+The information (commands) are sent symmetrically encrypted with a secret session key.
+This session key is negotiated with Diffie-Hellmann key exchange.
+All algorithms are part of the TweetNaCl library.

 ## Malformed commands
 If a malformed command is sent to the server the error is returned: